“I am large, I contain multitudes” / Walt Whitman, Leaves of Grass

-Through the act of painting I am simultaneously part of the matrix of life and an observer of nature.
-The scientific data of flight maps and seasonal constellations is visualized into patterns and becomes a language to describe my relationship to nature, to the inter-connected quality in our lives.
-Convection currents that allow birds to loft and soar for hundreds of miles, become a formal compositional tool in my paintings.
-Ultimately the flock patterns reveal mental maps, illuminating a path to seeing the world anew.
-These patterns become metaphors to explore our humanity as part of a much bigger world than we imagine.
+Through the act of making, I am simultaneously part of the diminutive matrix of nature and an observer of our capacious world.
+Visualizing the scientific data of flight maps and molecular structures became a language to describe my relationship to nature and to the inter-connected quality in our lives, thus illuminating a path to seeing the world anew.

 Deirdre Murphy has exhibited internationally and extensively in the United States in museums, galleries and institutions including Philadelphia, New York, Chicago, Delaware, Minnesota, Washington and Oregon.
 Her work has been exhibited at institutions including the Philadelphia International Airport, Palm Springs Museum of Art, Biggs Museum of American Art, New Bedford Art Museum, Tacoma Art Museum, University of Pennsylvania and Pennsylvania Academy of Fine Art.
 The recipient of numerous awards and grants, most notably a Percent for the Arts sculpture commission (Dublin, CA) the Pennsylvania Council for the Arts Fellowship and a Leeway Foundation award, she has been an artist-in-residence at Lacawac Field Station (PA), Powdermill Nature Reserve (PA), Hawk Mountain Sanctuary (PA), Vermont Studio Center (VT) and Pouch Cove Artist Residency (St. Johns, Newfoundland).
 Her work has been published in Symbiosis, New American Paintings and Fresh Paint Magazine.
 Murphy’s work can be found in various public and private collections including Colorado Springs Fine Arts Center Museum, Temple University, AlphaMed Press and Gamblin Artists Colors.